aroemers/crustimoney/README.md

 * ~~Mention line and column number of parse errors, instead of the overall character position.~~ Done!
 * Improve the readability of the source, by splitting some large functions.
 * Add support for *, + and ? modifiers, by adding rule rewriting.
 * Decide whether rules that might recurse always return a vector or not.
-Currently it does not (as can be seen by looking at the `:product` values in the example AST).
+Currently it does not (as can be seen by looking at the `:product` values in the `calc` example AST).
+* Decide whether non-terminal rules that act like terminals (using the `-` sign) should also include the terminals _inside_ the vector in the parse result.
+Currently it does not, which is why the `nested` example needs explicit `:non-paren`, `:paren-open` and `:paren-close` rules.

 ## License